carinaal/ITWS-2110_F25_Carina-Liu/lab 3/README.md

 # Lab 3 - Troy Weather & Space Dashboard
 A responsive web application that displays current weather information for Troy, NY alongside NASA's Astronomy Picture of the Day.

+## How It Works
+- Page loads and fetches default weather data for Troy, NY
+- NASA APOD data is fetched simultaneously
+- Click "Use My Location" button to get weather for your current location
+- All data is parsed from JSON and displayed dynamically
+- Error handling provides user-friendly messages if APIs fail

 ## Features
 - Real-time weather data for Troy, NY including:
   - Current temperature and "feels like" temperature